 I get ask all the time if Apple I should invest in apple in 2013.
 Our Outlook for Apple (AAPL) remains bullish – as long term believers in the story.

 Where is the growth to come from?
-Apple’s track record suggests the organisation has a tendency to create its future and subsequent demand for its products, rather than responding to where the market is at.
-Even those who have been long term hold outs of not buying into the iDistribution model (think of the Beatles and their long running dispute with Apple’s iTunes) are finally moving over to the White Side.
+Apple’s track record suggests the organisation has a tendency to create its future.
+And subsequent demand for its products, rather than responding to where the market is at.
+Even those who have long-term holdouts of not buying into the iDistribution model (think of the Beatles and their long-running dispute with Apple’s iTunes) are finally moving over to the White Side.

 Even Aussie rock legends AC/DC finally have made their music available for iTunes.